Doraku/DefaultDocumentation/README.md

 # DefaultDocumentation

-As the name imply, this project lets you easily produce a "good enough" markdown documentation from the xml documentation produced by visual studio from comments.
+As the name imply, this project lets you easily produce a markdown documentation from the generated assembly and its xml documentation produced by visual studio from comments.

 [![NuGet](https://buildstats.info/nuget/DefaultDocumentation)](https://www.nuget.org/packages/DefaultDocumentation)